Convex-Dev/design/cad/026_lisp/README.md

 => nil
 ```

-When passed to functions that expect a data structure, `nil` usually indicates an empty data structure:
+When passed to functions that expect a data structure, `nil` is interpreted as an empty data structure:

 ```clojure
 ;; Concatenating vectors with `nil`